Place-based suicide intervention

 Suicide in the Vietnamese community

-The University of Melbourne is working on a project to improve understanding about the impact of suicide on the Vietnamese community in Melton and Brimbank.
-The university’s team will develop a strategy for localised and targeted suicide prevention activities, provide culturally relevant ‘gatekeeper’ training to community members and conduct a project evaluation.
+The University of Melbourne has completed their project on improving understanding about the impact of suicide on the Vietnamese community in Melton and Brimbank.
+The university’s team has developed a strategy for localised and targeted suicide prevention activities, provided culturally relevant ‘gatekeeper’ training to community members and conducted a project evaluation.

 Building the capacity of the community to respond

 More than 1500 people have now been trained in various suicide prevention education programs including safeTALK, ASIST, QPR, Mental Health First Aid, Collaborative Assessment and Management of Suicidality and Borderline Personality Disorder training.

 Community participants and frontline workers have reported a significant improvement in their understanding of suicide, and in their ability to identify and mange suicide risk and take preventative steps.